aurora-opensource/streetscape.gl/docs/api-reference/xviz-metric.md

 ### Log Info

+> Advanced warning: this section is for developing customized components only.

-The following props are automatically populated when this component is rendered via `XVIZPanel`.
-Supply these props manually if the component is used without a `XVIZLoader` instance, e.g. connected with a Redux store.
+The following props are automatically populated when the `log` prop is provided.
+Supply these props manually if the component is used without a `XVIZLoader` instance, e.g. connected with a Redux
+store:

 ##### currentTime (Number)